Amnesty International: 2019 Kurdish hunger strike

 In April 2019, 30 Kurdish activists, some of whom are on an indefinite hunger strike, occupied Amnesty International's building in London in a peaceful protest, in order to speak out against Amnesty's silence on the isolation of Abdullah Öcalan in a Turkish prison.
 The hunger strikers have also spoken out about "delaying tactics" by Amnesty, and being denied access to toilets during the occupation, despite this being a human right.
 Two of the hunger strikers, Nahide Zengin and Mehmet Sait Zengin, received paramedic treatment and were taken to hospital during the occupation.
 Late in the evening of 26 April 2019, the London Met police arrested 21 remaining occupiers.

+2026 Anti-Rights Movement in the United Kingdom report

+On 10 July 2026, the organization published a briefing that mapped what it described as 'anti-rights' groups in the UK, which included a number of organizations including For Women Scotland, Sex Matters, Beira's Place, the LGB Alliance, Alliance Defending Freedom, and FiLiA.
+Following immediate legal threats from these groups, with an offer from JK Rowling to financially back those who wished to sue, Amnesty withdrew the report, on 13 July, and subsequently stated that the report's "use of language does not reflect the position of Amnesty International UK".
+Shortly thereafter, Beira's Place, a charity founded by Rowling, threatened to sue Amnesty unless it apologised and commissioned an external investigation into the report's publication.
+Amnesty issued an apology to Beira's place on 31 July.
+On 16 July, Amnesty submitted a serious incident report about itself to the Charity Commission for England and Wales.
+On 23 July, the Charity Commission opened a regulatory compliance investigation into Amnesty over the report.
+Previously, Amnesty published a report detailing collaboration between anti-trans lobbyist groups and the British media to manufacture the contemporary anti-transgender movement.
+Amnesty have permanently withdrawn both reports, stating that "this labelling does not represent our institutional position".